Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Aether Wisp.png" Align=right width=8% height=8%>

 - 3000 Gold
-- Wonderous Item
+- Wondrous Item
 - Attunement

 **Charges**: This item has 2 charges, that all replenish whenever you finish a long rest.
-Whenever you end your turn after moving atleast 45 feet, you regain one charge.
+Whenever you end your turn after moving at least 45 feet, you regain one charge.

 **Spectral Might**: Whenever you deal spell damage you can spend any amount of charges to deal 1d6 additional damage for each charge spent.